 Question 17: Do you consider that keeping a record of the devices of the wireless access systems under the modality of free use of the radio spectrum outdoors to know their location with respect to the fixed point-to-point radio links is necessary to ensure the correct coexistence between both systems in the 6 GHz frequency band while an AFC system is implemented or while Wi-Fi7 devices hit the market?
 Justify your answer.

-Answer: [This seems to be a question about forward compatibility when an exclusion zone based SP is enabled first transitioning to AFC System.
-Answer needs discussion.]
+Answer: IEEE 802 LMSC believes that in either approach, using pre-determined exclusion zones or an AFC based, the registration information is needed from regulatory and operational perspective.

 Conclusion